TheArchitect2000/evm-server/README.md

   }
 }
 ```
-_chainId_: 706883 is FidesInnova chain ID.
+_chainId_: 706883 is FidesInnova chain ID.<br>
-_period_: Block time in seconds
+_period_: Block time in seconds.<br>
 _extradata_: To encode the signer addresses in extra data, concatenate 32 zero bytes, all signer addresses and 65 further zero bytes.
-The result of this concatenation is then used as the value accompanying the extradata key in genesis.json.
+The result of this concatenation is then used as the value accompanying the extradata key in genesis.json.<br>
 _alloc_: Initial allocation of ether (alloc).
-This determines how much ether is available to the addresses listed in the genesis block
+This determines how much ether is available to the addresses listed in the genesis block. <br>

 <b> Note: If you are a Node owner, contact Fidesinnova team at info@fidesinnova.io to add your wallet address to the genesis file.</b>